 Steak lovers, rejoice!
-A brand-new steakhouse, The Merchant Steakhouse, is coming to Glasgow next month, taking over the former Canteen 58 on Ingram Street.
+A brand-new steakhouse, The Merchant Steakhouse, is opening to Glasgow on Friday, April 28, taking over the former Canteen 58 on Ingram Street.
 The spot is dedicated to modern Scottish cuisine, serving top-quality dry-aged Scotch beef, premium wines and signature cocktails giving a nod to modern Scotland.

 The split-level venue serves locally sourced and freshly prepared dishes, with a focus on its Scottish roots.
 The Merchant Steakhouse is also working with ABR Fine Foods to source the best beef from Millers of Speyside, straight from the Highlands.
 Serving only eight premium cuts of meat with 28 and 45 day dry-aged Miller Aberdeen Angus, the restaurant is set to become a top destination for meat lovers.